 Why You Should Be Building a MicroLearning Ecosystem

-As an eLearning professional, we must ask ourselves whether creating just a 20-minute online course truly suits the needs of the employees and the company.
+As an eLearning professionals, we must ask ourselves whether creating just a 20-minute online course truly suits the needs of the employees and the company.
 In this case, the company may be in compliance by validating that all employees have taken a regulatory online course.
-However, checking compliance of course completions does not always equal sustained improved employee performance.
+However, checking compliance, of course, completions does not always equal sustained improved employee performance.
 Employees tend to forget information and skills if they are not frequently applied, referenced, or reinforced.
 How then can you support the sustained performance of employees on the course content?
 The solution lies in a MicroLearning ecosystem.
 Here are three ways that it can help.

 Provide Ongoing MicroLearning Experiences